4minitz/4minitz/doc/developer/developermanual.md

     npm run test:end2end:headless

+To create only the test users from the end2end settings, without running any end2end tests, first do `npm run test:end2end:server`, then launch 4Minitz in your browser and enter in browser console:

+    Meteor.call('e2e.resetMyApp');

+*Hint:* In the end2end test scenario there exists a user `admin` which password can be looked up in the `settings-test-end2end.json` file

 #### Headless debugging with screenshots
 To debug headless testcases that run red, you can create screenshots at